 In July and August: every day at 4 p.m., except Saturday at 11 a.m.

 Full price / reduced price: €6 / €4 / children 6 - 12 years old: €3.
 Free for children under 6 years old.
 Family Pass: €15.

-A special version for children is available (for children age 6 and older).
+A special version for children from 6 years old is available (in 6 languages).
 Audi rental: €2.50

 The western facade